aunnnn/Just/README.md

 *Note: I'm doing `RequestType` protocol, so you can control how you create URLRequest, which'll give us a litle more control.*

 ### Is this related to [JustHTTP](https://github.com/JustHTTP/Just)?
 Totally unrelated.
-Actually, I found out there's a library with the same name that does almost the same thing the moment I finish coding this!
-Checking the docs and you will notice quickly that our goals are very different.
+Actually, I found them out the moment I finish coding this.
+A library with the same name doing almost the same thing!
+Still, checking the docs and you will notice quickly that our goals are very different.